mursya/bem-news/bem-tools-0-6-4/bem-tools-0-6-4.en.md

 In this example we say that we built the file `ie.css` from the files `ie.css` and `ie.hover.css`.
 The number of keys in the returned object may be greater than one if the technology builds multiple files.

-### 3. Methods' signature changes in the base class of the technology
+### 3. Method signature changes in the base class of the technology

 | v1        | v2           |
 | ------------- |-------------|